Fight The First Freeze

 Remember that daylight saving time ends in October, with the clocks going back one hour at the end of the month.
 Whilst it can be a harsh reminder that summer is long gone, there are ways that you can still enjoy your garden on dark and cold autumn nights.
 A patio heater provides a comfortable and inviting source of heat in outdoor areas such as patios, decking and gardens.
 Using a gas patio heater, you can sit out in your garden comfortably well into autumn.
 Patio heaters not only provide effective outdoor heating, but they also act as interesting features in gardens - as there are a range of interesting designs available.
 A patio heater allows you to combat the cold in your garden during colder months, whilst investing in quality outdoor lighting helps to alleviate the early darkness once the clocks have gone back.
 You can use a combination of wall lights, post & bollard lights, recessed ground lights, garden spotlights or portable garden lights to provide an inviting source of illumination in your garden.
 Combining outdoor lighting and outdoor heating, you can continue to enjoy your garden long after the end of summer.

 We’re Here To Help

 We don’t just deal in gardens.
 We have 100’s of products available to hire nationwide for both private and trade hire, from floor sanders to forklifts and from concrete mixers to compactors – we’ve got you covered!
-We have over 60 branches across the UK and offer cheap delivery rates at just £7.50+vat each way per order (terms and conditions apply).
-You can book online or call our friendly experts on the hire team on 0800 808 9600 today for more information!
+You can book online or call our friendly experts on the hire team for more information!